-Sun protection policy review checklist for South Australian secondary schools.
+Sun protection policy review checklist for South Australian early childhood centres.

-Please use this checklist to assist with writing or reviewing your school's sun protection policy.
+Please use this checklist to assist with writing or reviewing your centre's sun protection policy.

-This checklist assists all schools to meet their duty of care and work health and safety obligations and helps Government schools to meet the Department's Safety Management Procedure.
+This checklist assists Department for Education childcare centres, preschools and kindergartens to meet their duty of care and work health and safety obligations outlined in the department's Safety Management Procedure.